plugcommunity/documentation/api/events/backend_events/chatDelete.md

 # ChatDelete message

-Event passed containing information about a message that was deleted by staff
+Event passed containing information about a message that was deleted by staff.

 ### Packet Example